PierfrancescoSoffritti/handy/README.md

 Despite working well this approach has many problems and limitation, if the background isn't static or if the illumination of the scene changes, it doesn't work.

-To increase the flexibility of our program we assigned a key to the keyboard (the "B" key) that the user can press to replace the reference frame with the current frame.
+To increase the flexibility of our program we assigned a key to the keyboard (the `B` key) that the user can press to replace the reference frame with the current frame.
 Even if the initial background changes (invalidating the original reference frame), the user can easily take a new sample.

 ___add image without background___